Britain Gives Russia 'Until Midnight' To Explain Use Of Nerve Gas

 The nerve agent is part of a group of lethal materials whose name, Novichok, means "newcomer. " They were developed at the end of the Cold War.

-"As far as I know, I don't know anybody who knows how to make it except these guys in Russia," Dan Kaszeta, a chemical weapons expert with Strongpoint Security in London told Geoff.
+"As far as I know, I don't know anybody who knows how to make it except these guys in Russia," Dan Kaszeta, a chemical weapons expert with Strongpoint Security in London told Brumfiel.
 "They've been a deep, dark secret."

 Discussing the nerve agent's use in Britain, Johnson said, according to a transcript of a BBC interview that was posted on the government's website: